-For TEA Use Only Adjustments and/or annotations made TEXAS EDUCATION AGENCY on this page have been confirmed with 227901048 Standard Application System (SAS) County-District No. by telephone/e-mail/FAX on School Years 2010-2013 of TEA.
-Amendment No. bу Texas Title I Priority Schools Grant Schedule #4-Program Requirements Part 2: Statutory Requirements Primary Component Where # Requirement Description - Federal Statutory Requirements Described designed with school staff to ensure they are equipped to facilitate Program Assurances effective teaching and learning and have the capacity to successfully implement school reform strategies; and (E) Implement such strategies as financial incentives, increased opportunities for promotion and career growth, and more flexible work conditions that are designed to recruit, place, and retain staff with the skills necessary to meet the needs of the students in a transformation school.
+For TEA Use Only Adjustments and/or annotations made TEXAS EDUCATION AGENCY 227901058 on this page have been confirmed with Standard Application System (SAS) County-District No. by telephone/e-mail/FAX on School Years 2010-2013 of TEA.
+Amendment No. Texas Title I Priority Schools Grant Schedule #4-Program Requirements Part 2: Statutory Requirements Primary Component Where Requirement Description - Federal Statutory Requirements Described designed with school staff to ensure they are equipped to facilitate Program Assurances effective teaching and learning and have the capacity to successfully implement school reform strategies; and (E) Implement such strategies as financial incentives, increased opportunities for promotion and career growth, and more flexible work conditions that are designed to recruit, place, and retain staff with the skills necessary to meet the needs of the students in a transformation school.
 2. Comprehensive instructional reform strategies.
-(A) Use data to identify and implement an instructional program that is research-based and vertically aligned from one grade to the next as well as aligned with State academic standards; and (B) Promote the continuous use of student data (such as from formative, interim, and summative assessments) to inform and differentiate instruction in order to meet the academic needs of 21 individual students.
+(A) Use data to identify and implement an instructional program that is research-based and vertically aligned from one grade to the next as well as aligned with State academic standards; and (B) Promote the continuous use of student data (such as from formative, interim, and summative assessments) to inform and differentiate instruction in order to meet the academic needs of individual students.
+21 3.
 Increasing learning time and creating community-oriented schools.
-(A) Establish schedules and strategies that provide increased learning time: and (B) Provide ongoing mechanisms for family and community engagement.
-Providing operational flexibility and sustained support.
+(A) Establish schedules and strategies that provide increased learning time; and (B) Provide ongoing mechanisms for family and community engagement.
+4. Providing operational flexibility and sustained support.
 (A) Give the school sufficient operational flexibility (such as staffing, calendars/time, and budgeting) to implement fully a comprehensive approach to substantially improve student achievement outcomes and increase high school graduation rates; and (B) Ensure that the school receives ongoing, intensive technical assistance and related support from the LEA, the SEA, or a designated external lead partner organization (such as a school turnaround organization or an EMO).
-An LEA may also implement other strategies to develop teachers' and school Program Assurances leaders' effectiveness, such as--(A) Provide additional compensation to attract and retain staff with the skills necessary to meet the needs of the students in a transformation school; 22 (B) Institute a system for measuring changes in instructional practices resulting from professional development; or (C) Ensure that the school is not required to accept a teacher without the mutual consent of the teacher and principal, regardless of the teacher's seniority.
+An LEA may also implement other strategies to develop teachers' and school Program Assurances leaders' effectiveness, such as--(A) Provide additional compensation to attract and retain staff with the skills necessary to meet the needs of the students in a transformation school; 22 (B) Institute a system for measuring changes in instructional practices seniority.